-When it comes time to decide where to give birth, Dr. Humphrey says a hospital with a Level 3 neonatal intensive care unit, or NICU, like Florida Hospital for Children, is the best choice for many women of advanced maternal age.
-Depending on the mothers individual case, it may be helpful to establish a relationship with specialists, like a pediatric cardiologist.
+When it comes time to decide where to give birth, Dr. Humphrey says a hospital with a Level 3 neonatal intensive care unit, or NICU, like AdventHealth for Children, is the best choice for many women of advanced maternal age.
+Depending on the mother's individual case, it may be helpful to establish a relationship with specialists, like a pediatric cardiologist.

 Talking About Risk

 There are two ways to think about the increased risk that comes from giving birth at a later age.
 The first is to compare the risks at an older age with those at a younger age.